Do you call it stuffing or dressing? My Mom calls it dressing, but for some reason, I call the most popular Thanksgiving side dish… stuffing.

 Can I Use Dried Herbs Instead of Fresh Herbs?

 Yes, you can use dried herbs instead of fresh herbs.
 Just remember that dried herbs are more potent, so you will use less.
 If you don’t have fresh herbs on hand, don’t fret because dried herbs work fine.

-This stuffing is relatively quick and easy so it’s perfect to make any time, not just for Thanksgiving.
-Because I’m making stuffing (or dressing) a popular side dish for any meal, not just for the holidays, since it’s also a great side dish with chicken.
+This stuffing is relatively quick and easy, so it’s perfect for making any time, not just for Thanksgiving.
+Because I’m making stuffing (or dressing) a popular side dish for any meal, not just for the holidays since it’s also a great side dish with chicken.